Wildboar-Software/x500-go/README.md

 ## Warnings

-Almost all types in `SchemaAdministration.asn1` will be parsed incorrectly by Go's implementation of ASN.1.
+Almost all types in `SchemaAdministration.asn1` will decode with errors if the `UniversalString` alternative is used for the `description` fields.
+I kind of had no choice to but to do it like this.
+Blame Go's `encodings/asn1` module.

 ## X.500 Directory Implementation